dfinity/motoko/design/OrthogonalPersistence.md

 The old stable memory remains equally accessible as secondary memory with the new support.

 ## Current Limitations
-* Optimization potential for statically known objects: Currently, compile-time-known objects are always dynamically allocated.
+* Optimization of statically known objects: Currently, compile-time-known objects are always dynamically allocated.
 For an improved performance and size, they could be shared in the dynamic heap by remembering them in an additional pool table.
 The pool table needs to be registered as a transient GC root and recreated on canister upgrades.
 * The compact pointer representation only allows 32 GB.
 Moreover, the GC is also limited to 32 GB because it uses a static partition table.
 * The floating point display format differs in Wasm64 for special values, e.g. `nan` becomes `NaN`.
 There is currently no support for hexadecimal floating point text formatting.
 * Workaround for Rust needed to build PIC (position-independent code) libraries.
 Explicit use of `emscripten` via LLVM IR.